oliverartz/MeRIPseq/README.md

 --outdir=/fastqc
 ```
 ## Read Mapping
-High quality reads were mapped to the genome using `STAR` with the following options.
+High quality reads were mapped to the genome using `STAR ver.
+2.7.5` with the following options.
 The command was run as a for loop.
+We used the Arabidopsis genome version TAIR10.
 ```
 STAR --runThreadN 16 \
 --genomeDir ~/genome/